 In about 13 minutes, with 8 clear steps –

-Hook Agency has got the clear-cut tips, to help you get a grip.
+Hook Agency has got clear-cut tips, to help you get a grip.

 No – this article isn’t just a re-written, re-hashed, boiled down and bull$hit garbage can of the same old – from other websites.
-Each one of these tips has been ‘hand-tested’ by ME (a 10 year veteran of SEO), and ‘hand-selected’ for you – a HVAC marketing aficionado.
+Each one of these tips has been ‘hand-tested’ by ME (a 10-year veteran of SEO), and ‘hand-selected’ for you – an HVAC marketing aficionado.

 If you want to do these tips yourself today – there will be clear instructions for each one.